 Scheme of Delegation

 We have developed a large number of successful school leaders from within our ranks and blended this existing talented leadership in schools which have joined our family.
 School leaders are supported to lead confidently and to use the experience and resource of the Trust to help their school move forward.

 We have an experienced group of non-executive directors who hold the executive to account through a process of robust challenge and support.
 Non-executive directors have a variety of professional backgrounds and use this experience to ensure that we are a reflective, self-aware and agile organisation.

 The Governance Structure Swale Academies Trust is set out in the following diagram:

-Chairman of Directors, Swale Academies Trust Mr Paul Goodson
+Chairman of the Board, Swale Academies Trust Mr Paul Goodson

 The Trust believes that the best outcomes will be achieved when each school’s Local Governing Body receives a level of responsibility and autonomy appropriate to its specific circumstances.

 As a Trust we pursue the principle of intelligent accountability by providing ‘intervention in inverse proportion towards success’.
-Thus, where the school is in an Ofsted category, there will be close supervision of the school by Swale Academies Trust through the Executive Head teacher.
-Where a school has shown the ability to move confidently and assuredly in terms of performance and overall standards there is a much greater emphasis on providing a more soft touch approach that allows the individual leadership of the school to creatively move forward and innovate in a way that will further the overall provision and capacity of the trust.
+Thus, where the school is in an Ofsted category, there will be close supervision of the school by Swale Academies Trust through the Trust Principal.
+Where a school has shown the ability to move confidently and assuredly in terms of performance and overall standards there is a much greater emphasis on providing a more soft touch approach that allows the individual leadership of the school to creatively move forward and innovate in a way that will further the overall provision and capacity of the Trust.
 This is very much in keeping with the current Ofsted framework and is driven by the principle that in order to take a school out of trouble it is necessary to tighten up all areas of consistency, in contrast, to allow a school to become outstanding one has to let go a little more to allow innovation and excellence to flourish.